 Product LiabilityClick For Your Free Consulation

 Were you hurt because of a dangerous consumer product or device in New York City?
-Call the Law Offices of Jay S. Knispel, LLC to learn more about holding the manufacturer responsible for medical bills, lost wages, and more.
+Call the Law Offices of Jay S. Knispel Personal Injury Lawyers to learn more about holding the manufacturer responsible for medical bills, lost wages, and more.
 An experienced New York City product liability lawyer can help you get the maximum compensation available for your injuries.

 Since 2007, we’ve fought to hold big corporations liable for injury victims’ damages across New York, New York.

 Companies that sell consumer products have a duty to make those products reasonably safe.
 You deserve to expect that the products you purchase will be safe.
 If you’re hurt because a product was unreasonably dangerous, you may be able to hold the manufacturer responsible.

 However, it’s not always easy to get the money you need when you’re fighting against a big corporation.
 At the Law Offices of Jay S. Knispel, LLC, we have over 25 years of experience handling cases like yours.

 When you hire our NYC personal injury lawyers, we’ll do everything we can to get the most compensation possible for you.